Jacob-Brown-950/30-Day-SOC-Challenge/Week 1.md

 ## Week 1: ELK Stack Setup and Fleet Server Configuration

 Hey everyone!
 Welcome to Week 1 of the **30-Day SOC Analyst Challenge**.
 This week, I jumped into setting up the **ELK stack** and got the **Fleet Server** configured.
-There were a few bumps along the way, but I’ve learned a ton and will walk you through everything I did, why I did it, and share some helpful tips to make your setup process smoother if you're following along.
+I’ve learned a ton and will walk you through everything I did, why I did it, and share some helpful tips to make your setup process smoother if you're following along.

 ---